 We invest substantial resources in research and development to drive core technology innovation and to bring new products to market.
-Our research and development organization, with employees located in Seattle, Washington, Kirkland, Washington, Menlo Park, California and Austin, Texas, is primarily responsible for design, development, testing and certification of our products and core technologies.
+Our research and development organization, primarily located in Seattle, Washington, Kirkland, Washington, and Palo Alto, California, is primarily responsible for design, development, testing and certification of our products and core technologies.
 Our mission-driven culture empowers our employees to take ownership and personal pride in building our products.
 We work hard to create an environment that satisfies our talents and intellectual curiosities while promoting the development of broadly impactful and transformative technologies.